Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/generate-bicep-module-files.md

 This parameter will ensure that the script not only generates the files for the provided module folder path, but also all its nested module folder paths.

 {{< /hint >}}

-{{< hint type=tip >}}

-While readme files are **always** generated from scratch, you can add custom content is specific places that the script will preserve:
-- The module's description in the `main.bicep` file's metadata
-- The description of parameters & outputs
-- A section with the header `## Notes`

-If the utility finds a section with the heading `## Notes`, it temporarily saves this content when it regenerates the readme file and then re-inserts (i.e. appends) the section towards the end of the readme file.
-This section **may** contain images, which must be stored in a subfolder `/src` in the root directory of the module.

-Both for the text & images, please make sure to only add what provides tangible value as the content must be manually maintained and should not run stale.
-Further, for images, please make sure to only store them with an appropriate resolution & size to keep their impact on the repository's size manageable.

-{{< /hint >}}